On Period Relations for Automorphic L-functions I

-To each algebraic Hecke character $\chi$ over $F$, that we interpret as a character of $H_{(1)}(\Adeles)$ via composition with the determinant, we may associate a cohomology class as follows.
-In the Shalika case the character $(k(\chi),-k(\chi))$ of $Z_{\rm s}$ gives rise to a rational character of $H$ that we denote again $(k(\chi),-k(\chi))$.
-Mutatis mutandis we denote the corresponding character of $H$ in the Rankin-Selberg case as $(k(\chi))$.
-Then we may attach to $\chi$ a rational cohomology class
+To each algebraic Hecke character $\chi$ over $F$, that we interpret as a character of $H(\Adeles)$ via composition with the determinant, we may associate a cohomology class as follows.
+We denote the corresponding character of $H$ as $(k(\chi))$.
+Then attached to $\chi$ is a rational cohomology class

-where $K^{(\infty)}(\chi)\subseteq K^{(\infty)}$ is a compact open such that the finite order character $\chi$ factors over $\det(L^{(\infty)}(\chi))$.
+where $L^{(\infty)}(\chi)\subseteq K^{(\infty)}\cap H(\Adeles^{(\infty)})$ is a compact open such that the finite order character $\chi$ factors over $\det(L^{(\infty)}(\chi))$.